xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 * Understanding friction with ordering
 * Examining project constraints
 * Designing and testing a solution
-* Programming a working application.
+* Programming a working application

 ---
 ### Outcome